Interactive Brokers review

 CFDs are leveraged products and can result in significant losses, excess of your invested capital.
 All trading involves risk.
 Only risk capital you're prepared to lose.
 Past performance does not guarantee future results.

-This post is for educational purposes and should not be considered as investment advice.
-All information collected from https://www.interactivebrokers.com/ on June 27, 2022.
+This post is for educational purposes and should not be considered investment advice.
+All information collected from https://www.interactivebrokers.com/ on March 16, 2024.

 Is Interactive Brokers A Good Broker?

-We spent over 3 months examining Interactive Brokers in depth.
-Although we found some very useful aspects of the Interactive Brokers platform that would be useful to some traders, our overall our feeling is that you would be better served with an alternative to Interactive Brokers.
+We have spent over 5 years examining Interactive Brokers in depth.
+Although we found some very useful aspects of the Interactive Brokers platform that would be useful to some traders.
+We feel that a alternative to Interactive Brokers may better suit you.

-- Interactive Brokers have an international presence in multiple countries.
-This includes local Interactive Brokers seminars and training.
+• Interactive Brokers have an international presence in multiple countries.
+Including local Interactive Brokers seminars and training.

-- Interactive Brokers are able to hire people from various locations in the world who can better communicate in your local language.
+• Interactive Brokers can hire people from various locations in the world who can better communicate in your local language.

 Interactive Brokers Risk Disclosure